nevill/zongji/README.md

 ## Prerequisite

 * Node.js v0.10+
-* enable MySQL binlog in `my.cnf`, here is a sample config, remember to restart MySQL server after making the changes.
+* enable MySQL binlog in `my.cnf`, restart MySQL server after making the changes.
-  > Notice that binlog checksum is disabled, ZongJi doesn't support it right now.
-It's a new feature from [MySQL 5.6](https://dev.mysql.com/doc/refman/5.6/en/replication-options-binary-log.html).
+  > From [MySQL 5.6](https://dev.mysql.com/doc/refman/5.6/en/replication-options-binary-log.html), binlog checksum is enabled by default.
+Zongji can work with it, but it doesn't really verify it.

   ```
   # binlog config